MAJOR WORKSHEET COURSE DESCRIPTIONS DEGREE PLANNER

 • Senior standing (135 units or more) and complete at least one core course (Glbl St 102, 103, or 104).

-• Internships must relate to globalization and deal with issues that involve crossing international borders.
+• Internships sites and duties must be related to globalization and address issues that involve crossing international borders.

 • Internship must be a min of 80 hours and 8 weeks during a quarter.
 On campus internships are not eligible.
 See additional eligibility HERE

-Enroll in Glbl St Capstone Bruinlearn to see previously approved internships and FAQs
+• Glbl St Capstone Bruinlearn: previously approved Glbl St internships and FAQs

 UC-Sponsored Internship Programs

 The programs below offer internship options that may fulfill the GS capstone requirement.
-Students must submit a petition form to check internship eligibility and enroll in an internship course (I A STD 195CE or equivalent) while participating in these programs.
+Students must submit a petition form to check internship eligibility prior to starting their internships and enroll in an internship course (I A STD 195CE or equivalent) while participating in these programs.

 UC Center Sacramento (UCCS)